revbayes/revbayes.github.io/tutorials/coalescent/skyline.md

 {% subsection The Tree %}

 Now, we will instantiate the stochastic node for the tree.
-The Skyline distribution function `dnCoalescentSkyline` takes the vector of population sizes the taxa as input. <!--- **(need to check whether it can take more)** --->
+The Skyline version of the Coalescent distribution function `dnCoalescentSkyline` takes the vector of population sizes the taxa as input. <!--- **(need to check whether it can take more)** --->
 By chosing `methods="events"`, the interval lengths will be chosen based on the number of events.

 ~~~
 psi ~ dnCoalescentSkyline(theta=pop_size, method="events", taxa=taxa)
 ~~~

-In order to be able to later plot and analyze the population size curve, we need to retrieve the resulting interval times.
+For later plotting and analyzing the population size curve, we need to retrieve the resulting interval times.

 ~~~
 interval_times := psi.getIntervalAges()